owen-d/pikachus/posts/2019-06-29-probability.md

 0.090 [Crit,Crit]
 ```

 One of the limitations in modeling WoW mechanics is that we don't have a game engine to actually run combat numbers a bajillion times and then average them out.
-Instead, we try to approximate outcomes via probabilities.
-However, not having access to actual raid environments, we're rather unsuited for handling certain mechanics.
+Instead, we try to approximate outcomes via probabilities, bu without access to actual raid environments, we're rather unsuited for handling certain mechanics.

 ## Improved Shadow Bolt
 One of these mechanics is the Warlock talent, _Improved Shadow Bolt_.
 With 5 points allocated, it reads:

 > Your Shadow Bolt critical strikes increase shadow damage done to the target by 20% until 4 non-periodic damage sources are applied.
 Effect lasts a maximum of 12 seconds.

 Since we don't have access to the rest of the raid, we will need to find another way of determining the effects of this skill as we can't calculate how much shadow damage other raid members are doing.
-Instead, we approximate by assuming all other warlocks are equally geared and we discount having other sources of shadow damage, i.e. from a Shadow Priest.
-Our path forward will be using the current Warlock's stats as a way to approximate this affect raid wide.
-Since we're not running long simulations, we'll try to find the _average effect of this skill per crit_ and apply it to the warlock as a bonus.
+Instead, we approximate by assuming all other warlocks are equally geared and we ignore other sources of shadow damage, i.e. from a Shadow Priest.
+We'll use the current Warlock's stats as a way to approximate this affect raid wide.
+Since we're not running long simulations, we'll try to find the _average effect of this skill per crit_ and apply it to the warlock as a flat bonus on critical spells.
 This front loads the damage calculations and lets us avoid running long multi-round simulations.

 Ok then, what do we need?
 - The warlock's crit chance